ract93/Personal-Projects/LibraryCheckoutSystem/readme.txt

 and more easily extended.
 Same thing with checkout/ return which are exactly the same besides the lover level function call to librarySList.

-6. Im proud of the skip list I implemented in librarySList to store the books by catagory and print them sorted.
+6. Skip list implemented in librarySList to store the books by catagory and print them sorted.